Enjoy vibrant flavors with mango salsa with jalapeno. This easy recipe is versatile and perfect for summer gatherings.

 Instructions

-- Let the salsa rest for about 10 minutes for the flavors to blend together.
+- Stir the salsa and let it rest.
+Gently stir the ingredients.
+Let the salsa rest for at least 10 minutes before serving.
 Serve with tortilla chips.

 Notes

-- Storage: Mango pico de gallo can be stored in an airtight container in the refrigerator for up to 3 days.
+- Store: Store any leftover mango salsa in an airtight container in the refrigerator for up to 3-4 days.

 Comments